The best restaurants in Cali, Colombia

 A beautiful piece of nature with an (artificial) lake is Lago Calima.
 The lake is 70 km above Cali and as the crow flies next to Buga…the place with the basilica and many church stores.
 It is like Switzerland there, the mountains…the houses with their half-timbered facades.
 There is a modern swimming pool with slides and also some water sports.
 But the area is so special because of the idea that you are like you have arrived in the Swiss hills.
 This is a popular vacation spot with the locals, so there are many places to stay overnight in Lago Calima.
 Because of the winds that blow there all year round, Lago Calima is also a hot spot with kite and windsurfers.

-Jardín Plaza with all its branded shops is one such upscale shopping mall.
+Jardín Plaza with all its brands is an upscale shopping mall.
 Other shopping malls include Unicentro Cali, Pacific mall, Cosmocentro and Centro Comercial Chipichape.
 Parque Artesanal Loma de la Cruz (across from Topa Tolandra) is one of the best local markets where you can buy artesanía from all over Colombia (besides the “made in China” souvenirs).
 Every Thursday around 7 p.m., people gather here to dance together.

 11. Visit the Cali Zoo